psrenergy/PSRIO-scripts/docs/dimensions.md

 ### Select Scenarios

-It is possible to select a scenario or a set of specific scenarios using the following functions:
+To aggregate scenarios of a specific output, we use the following methods:

 | Method                    | Syntax                                               |
 |:--------------------------|:-----------------------------------------------------|